What are Search Field Expressions?

 NOTE: The contracts may change with different versions, you must have a plan to update your code whenever this happens.

-Nodinite: comes with many built-in Search Field Expression Type plugins for use in everyday scenarios.
-There are many different data formats, and the data of interest may be embedded within the payload or within the context properties (key/value pair).
-You may also have the need to clean the data to get the result you seek (for example, you may only want to extract the filename, without the suffix from a full path).
-You can also create virtual search fields, for example count the number of order rows or the length of a field.
+Nodinite comes with many built-in Search Field Expression Type plugins for use in everyday scenarios.
+There are many different data formats, and the data of interest may be embedded within the payload or the context properties (key/value pair).
+You may also need to clean the data to get the result you seek (for example, you may only want to extract the filename, without the suffix from a full path).
+You can also create virtual search fields, for example, count the number of order rows or the length of a field.
 The latter is helpful for non-events monitoring scenarios.